A Gift Begets a Gift

 Food: Beef and pork.
 Root vegetables; greens (both the bitter and the mild ones).
 Whole-grain breads and cheeses of all kinds.

 Drink: Cow or goat’s milk.
 Stout or other dark beers.

 Other offerings: Gold or amber necklaces, or other valuables.
-Historically, Nerthus’s offerings were thrown into bogs, so giving your offering into a body of water would be particularly meaningful.
-I’ve also heard of people offering Nerthus their secrets, if you have any; She takes them off of your chest and keeps them locked away for you.
+I’ve also heard of people offering Nerthus their secrets, if you have any; She takes them off of your chest and keeps them safely tucked away under the earth.

 (Vanir, by marriage to Njord)

 Skadi, true to her jotun nature, does not seem to be as easy-going as Njord.
 She doesn’t suffer fools and does not value much of what our modern consumer culture has to offer.
 However, what She does value is hard work, and intent followed up by action.
 Hunting, fishing, and self-sufficiency are in Her domain.
 (And alcohol.
 She is a Norse deity, after all.)

 Food: Raw (or extremely rare) meat–something you caught and killed yourself, ideally.
 Jerky.
 Berries and other produce that can be gathered in the wild.

 Other offerings: Time spent alone in nature hunting or hiking.
 Donations of time or money to protect natural areas or to help save the wolves.

 Gerd is the beautiful ice jotun whom Freyr saw standing in the courtyard (or garden) of her father’s hall.
 Heathens often see her as representing the cold, hard ground of winter which is thawed and made fertile by Freyr’s summer heat, so anything having to do with the growing of food in gardens or orchards are within Her domain.

 Food: Fresh produce, especially if it is from your garden.
 If you do not grow any of your own food, local, seasonal produce will work as well.